Kannada literature: Mysore and Keladi period

 Also writing in this period was Sarvajna (lit.
 "The all knowing")—a mendicant and drifter Veerashaiva poet who left a deep imprint on Kannada speaking region and its people.
 His didactic Vachanas, penned in the tripadi metre, constitute some of Kannada's most celebrated works.
 With the exception of some early poems, his works focus on his spiritual quest as a drifter.
 The pithy Vachanas contain his observations on the art of living, the purpose of life and the ways of the world.
 He was not patronised by royalty, nor did he write for fame; his main aim was to instruct people about morality.

 The writing of Brahmin author Lakshmisa (or Lakshmisha), a well-known story-teller and a dramatist, is dated to the mid-16th or late 17th century.
 The Jaimini Bharata, his version of the epic Mahabharata written in shatpadi metre, is one of the most popular poems of the late medieval period.
 A collection of stories, the poem includes the tale of the Sita Parityaga ("Repudiation of Sita").
 The author successfully converted a religious story into a very human tale; it remains popular even in modern times.

 The period also saw advances in dramatic works.
 Though there is evidence that theatre was known from the 12th century or earlier, modern Kannada theatre is traced to the rise of Yakshagana (a type of field play), which appeared in the 16th century.
 The golden age of Yakshagana compositions was tied to the rule of King Kanteerava Narasaraja Wodeyar II (1704–1714).
 A polyglot, he authored 14 Yakshaganas in various languages, although all are written in the Kannada script.
 He is credited with the earliest Yakshaganas that included sangeeta (music), nataka (drama) and natya (dance).

 Mummadi Krishnaraja Wodeyar (1794–1868), the ruler of the princely state of Mysore, was another prolific writer of the era.
 More than 40 writings are attributed to him, including a poetic romance called Saugandika Parinaya written in two versions, sangatya and a drama.
 His reign signalled the shift from classical genres to modern literature which was to be complemented by the influence of colonial period of India.

 Modern period

-The development of modern Kannada literature can be traced to the early 19th century when Maharaja Krishnaraja Wodeyar III and his court poets moved away from the ancient champu form of prose toward prose renderings of Sanskrit epics and plays.
+The development of modern Kannada literature can be traced to the early 19th century when Maharaja Krishnaraja Wodeyar IIIand his court poets moved away from the ancient champu form of prose toward prose renderings of Sanskrit epics and plays.
 Kempu Narayana's Mudramanjusha ("Seal Casket", 1823) is the first modern novel written in Kannada.

 Modern Kannada literature was cross-fertilized by the colonial period in India as well., with translations of Kannada works and dictionaries into European languages as well as other Indian languages, and vice versa, and the establishment of European style newspapers and periodicals in Kannada.
 In addition, in the 19th century, interaction with European technology, including new printing techniques accelerated the development of modern literature.